Search

 Now for the fun part – where to put the money.
 You’ve got several options, each with its own pros and cons.

-529 Education Savings Plans: These are the rock stars of college savings.
+529 Education Savings Plans: These are the top performers in college savings.
 The money grows tax-free, and you can withdraw it tax-free for qualified education expenses.
 Many states even give you a tax deduction for contributions.

 The downside?
-If your kid doesn’t go to college or get a full scholarship, you’ll pay penalties to use the money for non-education purposes.
-However, recent rule changes have made these plans more flexible than they used to be.
+If your child doesn’t attend college or receive a full scholarship, you’ll incur penalties for using the money for non-educational purposes.
+However, recent rule changes have made these plans more flexible than they were previously.

 Coverdell Education Savings Accounts (ESAs): These work similarly to 529s but have lower contribution limits ($2,000 per year) and income restrictions.
 The advantage is that you can use the money for K-12 expenses, not just college.